-to change.

-and called nurseries listed in the vellow pages.

 As far as anyone knows the area's first tiny vineyard - barely three-quarters of an acre planted shotgun-style to Pinot Noir, Gewurztraminer, Chardonnay and field blends in 1972 by a professor at Santa Rosa Junior College - was no more than a backyard project.
-But two decades later, after apple orchards had become unprofitable, the scene began Nevius: Oakland ad a step forward for same-sex equality Different standard for black NBA coaches?
-First, new owners renovated the 1972 vineyard, near the intersection of Burnside and Keiko Å Nob Hill: Opulence abounds Sexton roads, and converted it entirely to Pinot Noir.
-Then, in 1994, Jennifer and Ross Rosemary's Baby' review.
-Credibility gap Halleck planted another backyard acre nearby, imagining it (perhaps unrealistically) as a Subscriber?
-It's yours! "college fund" for their just-born sons.
-While her husband continued to ply his trade in marketing services and brand development for large companies in Silicon Valley, Jennifer Activate for access to SFChronicle.com! calculated on the back of an envelope how many vines she would need to plant the acre, FROM OUR HOMEPAGE "I had no idea what I was doing," she now admits cheerfully.
+But two decades later, after apple orchards had become unprofitable, the scene began to change.

+First, new owners renovated the 1972 vineyard, near the intersection of Burnside and Sexton roads, and converted it entirely to Pinot Noir.
+Then, in 1994, Jennifer and Ross Halleck planted another backyard acre nearby, imagining it (perhaps unrealistically) as a "college fund" for their just-born sons.
+While her husband continued to ply his trade in marketing services and brand development for large companies in Silicon Valley, Jennifer calculated on the back of an envelope how many vines she would need to plant the acre, and called nurseries listed in the yellow pages.

+"I had no idea what I was doing," she now admits cheerfully.

 The following year John Balletto, the largest vegetable farmer on the Northern California coast, planted the Hills' first commercial vineyard on land he had bought 10 years before.
 As it turned out, vegetables had been too thirsty for its hilly, well-drained soils.

 "I wasn't sure about grapes," Balletto says, but the late Warren Dutton, western Sonoma's premier grape rancher, assured him that grapes "would do fine."

-Painted Lady tour bus furor Buses are banned from the block of the iconic homes.
-But they still sneak in, angering Lee Martinelli's family, which had owned apple orchards on nearby Water Trough Road neighbors. for a century, tried grapes, too.
+Lee Martinelli's family, which had owned apple orchards on nearby Water Trough Road for a century, tried grapes, too.
 So did Ted Klopp, a farmer-cum-psychology professor who already farmed grapes on Laguna Road in the Russian River Valley.
-Klopp tried out a few vines of Pinot Noir and Chardonnay "where there were gaps" between the apple trees in When the first vineyards produced successful crops and surprisingly distinctive wines against a backdrop of relatively low land prices and robust statewide demand for Pinot Noir - new venturers were attracted to the Hills.
+Klopp tried out a few vines of Pinot Noir and Chardonnay "where there were gaps" between the apple trees in his high-elevation site on Thorn Road.

+When the first vineyards produced successful crops and surprisingly distinctive wines against a backdrop of relatively low land prices and robust statewide demand for Pinot Noir - new venturers were attracted to the Hills.
 Down the slope from Klopp, Tom and Rebecca Kisaichi began to live a dream they had conceived in Japan.
-Tom had grown up Mother-daughter look-alikes Readers submit photos, capturing similarities between moms and their little, and not so little, drinking red Burgundy in Osaka, where his parents owned a wine store.
+Tom had grown up drinking red Burgundy in Osaka, where his parents owned a wine store.
 After a year studying winegrowing with Charles Rousseau in Burgundy's Gevrey-Chambertin, the couple looked for an "affordable, Pinot-friendly hillside site" in California.
 In 1999 and 2000, they planted the vertiginous parcel below Klopp's vineyard, called it Maboroshi for their "dream" or "illusion," and committed to farm it with their own hands.